Emruur/BadPoets/logbook.md

 #### 2.1.2 Higher-Order Markov Chains
 A higher-order Markov chain operates similarly to a first-order chain but considers previous transitions to the current node.
 For example, a second-order Markov chain takes into account the two preceding words.
 In this case, the probability of a transition is represented as:

-$$
-P(w_3 \mid (w_1, w_2))
+    P(w_3 / (w_1, w_2))
-$$

-where \( n \) is the number of unique words in the database, and the chain has \( n^2 \) possible states or nodes.
+Where \( n \) is the number of unique words in the database, and the chain has \( n^2 \) possible states or nodes.
 Each node represents the likelihood of transitioning from a word pair \( (w_1, w_2) \) to a subsequent word \( w_3 \).

-This enables the modelling the more complex relationships between words and hopefully come up with meaningful sentences.
+This enables the modelling of the more complex relationships between words and hopefully comes up with meaningful sentences.

 ### 2.2 Implementation

-We first tried to do our own implementation in python since the algorithm is fairly simple where we record the probabilities in a n*n sparse matrix in training stage and then traverse the chain by "flipping a coin" in each node and following the transition based on the transition probabilities.
-However we quicky decided to go with an exisiting python implementation called **markovify** since its much more efficient and supports higher order chains out of the box.
-Also some of its features came in handy in the later stages where we tried to avoid the model just copying existing poems.
+We first tried to do our own implementation in Python since the algorithm is fairly simple where we record the probabilities in a n*n sparse matrix in the training stage and then traverse the chain by "flipping a coin" in each node and following the transition based on the transition probabilities.
+However, we quickly decided to go with an existing python implementation called **markovify** since its much more efficient and supports higher-order chains out of the box.
+Also, some of its features came in handy in the later stages where we tried to avoid the model just copying existing poems.

-With **markovify** implementing a markov chain is as simple as
+With **markovify** implementing a Markov chain is as simple as

     model = markovify.Text(text, state_size)

 ### 2.3 Generating Poems

-At first we tried to generate a poem with a single order markov chains with Emily Dickinson poems.
-The majority of the experimentation is made with emily dickinson poems.
-We then tested the system with the rest of poets with the optimum parameters obtained from the experimentation.
+At first, we tried to generate a poem with a single order Markov chains with Emily Dickinson poems.
+The majority of the experimentation is done with Emily Dickinson's poems.
+We then tested the system with the rest of the poets with the optimum parameters obtained from the experimentation.
-#### 2.3.1 Generation with first order chanins
+#### 2.3.1 Generation with first order chains

-We can get a sentence from the markow model like
+We can get a sentence from the Markov model like

     line= self.model.make_sentence()

 We first generated 3 sentences.
-Markovify internally handles the termination by treating terminal punctuations as a seperate termination node.
+Markovify internally handles the termination by treating terminal punctuations as a separate termination node.
 A sentence is finished once we reach the termination node.

 **Generated Poem 1.1**: *The Moon or of Thee -- By innocent Surprise Cool us -- how Nature -- No more slowly The other, as yet no more -- Its unobtrusive Mass.
 No Trace -- Intact -- Tell Him -- And so bolder every step For Whom I stood -- the site of a pilgrim be Adjusted -- Prosperity -- And yet it -- They said the Wall In Nature feels.
 The Forest of thee to scan -- Which solemnizes me.
 Loose the backward leaves Us homesick, who ne'er so I stepped upon my strong trust -- With God.*

 The length of sentences were more than the average sentence line in the database.
-This is either a result of the randomness of the first order model or how the termination is treated with termination punctuation marks.
-Since the use of punctuation in the poems don't follow conventional use.
-So we tried trating end of lines as termination by
+This is either a result of the randomness of the first-order model or how the termination is treated with termination punctuation marks.
+Since the use of punctuation in the poems doesn't follow conventional use.
+So we tried treating end of lines as termination by

     model = markovify.NewlineText(self.text, state_size=state_size)

-This resulted in better generations that matched the reference poems
+This resulted in better generations that matched the reference poems.

 **Generated Poem 1.2**: